stokito/fortress-lang/README.txt

 JAVA_HOME
 ANT_HOME

+(Although our scripts are sometimes able to guess these location of JAVA_HOME and ANT_HOME, it is preferred that you set them manually.)

 Once all of these environment variables are set, you can build the interpreter by going to directory $FORTRESS_HOME/ProjectFortress and